-When you’re building the perfect online portfolio, you’re showcasing both your work and your personality at the same time.
+When you’re building the perfect online portfolio, you’re showcasing both your graphic design work and your personality at the same time.
 It should reflect your voice, interests and skills.
 Within a few seconds of scanning your portfolio, it should be easy to get a sense of who you are and what you’re about.

 As much as we like to think that our work speaks for itself, a bit of background information can go a long way.
 Frame your work by letting potential clients know a bit about who you are.

 It might seem obvious, but your contact information should be easy to find on your portfolio.
 If you’re not comfortable with making your personal email address public, use a contact form for visitors to submit questions and comments.
 All emails should be responded to within one business day.
 If you’re unresponsive, clients will assume that you’re difficult to work with.

 11. Keep Your Portfolio Up To Date